Lockheed Martin RQ-170 Sentinel: Operational history

 The 30th Reconnaissance Squadron was the first unit to operate RQ-170 Sentinels.
-This squadron, which is based at Tonopah Test Range Airport in Nevada, was activated on 1 September 2005.
-RQ-170 Sentinels have been deployed to Afghanistan, where one was sighted at Kandahar International Airport in late 2007.
+Based at Tonopah Test Range Airport in Nevada, this squadron was activated on 1 September 2005.
+RQ-170 Sentinels have been deployed to Afghanistan, where one was sighted at Kandahar Airfield in late 2007.
 This sighting, and the Sentinel's secret status at the time, led Sweetman to dub it the "Beast of Kandahar".
 The UAV being deployed to Afghanistan, despite the Taliban having no radar, led to speculation that the aircraft was used to spy on Pakistan or Iran.
 Phil Finnegan, a UAV analyst at an aerospace consulting firm, suggests the stealth capabilities of the Sentinel are being used to fly in nearby countries.
 Iran has an air defense system that would require stealth technology to penetrate.

 In December 2009, South Korea's JoongAng Daily newspaper reported that the RQ-170 Sentinel had been test-flown in South Korea for the past few months and that it was expected to be permanently deployed in 2010 to replace Lockheed U-2 reconnaissance aircraft operating from Osan Air Base.
 In response to this report, Sweetman argued that the Sentinel's deployments to Afghanistan and South Korea were probably undertaken to monitor Pakistan and North Korea's ballistic missile programs.
 In 2020, through an FOIA request, it was revealed that the USAF ordered the deployment of the drone to Kunsan Air Base on 4 September 2009.
 It is unknown exactly how many RQ-170s were deployed.